Parks Road, Oxford OX1 3QD

 My research concerns the semantics of programing languages and its applications in software verification.
 I am interested in a broad spectrum of programming paradigms.
-Most recent examples include higher-order recursion, first- and higher-order state, concurrency, exceptions and objects.
+Some recent examples include higher-order recursion, probabilistic computation, first- and higher-order state, concurrency, exceptions and objects.

 Much of my work is based on game semantics, a modelling theory that uses games to model computation (a brief introduction to the area can be found here).